-Hybrid Bills mix the characteristics of Public and Private Bills.
-The changes to the law proposed by a Hybrid Bill would affect the general public but would also have a significant impact for specific individuals or groups.
-The Bill passed concerning the construction of the Channel Tunnel was an example of a Hybrid Bill.
+Hybrid bills mix the characteristics of public and private bills.
+The changes to the law proposed by a hybrid bill would affect the general public but would also have a more significant impact on specific individuals or groups.

 Examples of hybrid bills include those which led to the construction of the Channel Tunnel and Crossrail, and those which made provision for the HS2 rail network.
 You can find hybrid bills currently before Parliament here.